woin2ee/TaskStore/README.md

 ## Contribution
-Welcome any form of contribution via [issue](https://github.com/woin2ee/TaskStore/issues) or [pull request](https://github.com/woin2ee/TaskStore/pulls), such as any features you'd like to see added, bug reports, etc. 🙌
+Welcome any contributions via [issue](https://github.com/woin2ee/TaskStore/issues) or [pull request](https://github.com/woin2ee/TaskStore/pulls), such as any features you'd like to see added, bug reports, etc. 🙌

 ## Installation
 ```swift